beowabbit/docdock-attachemnts-busted/README.md

 if you're on Linux 64-bit and you're willing to run random binaries some dude on the Interwebs sends you.

+(0.48 is arbitrary and just happens to be the version that we were trying to upgrade from when we discovered this problem.
+I presume there are later versions it works with.
+The documentation seems to be inconsistent about whether I need a closing slash before the `}}` of the `attachments` shorcode, but omitting it doesn't seem to make a difference.)

 (I created a demo with a regular leaf pages content/animals/insects.md and content/animals/mammals.md, with leaf bundle content/plants/index.md, and with branch bundles content/animals/_index.md and content/_index.md,